takari/team-book/70-testing.md

 method and Maven specific folder in `target/test-projects` .
 The `MavenVersions` annotation supports multiple versions to be specified and relies on the Maven installation done by the POM configuration with the dependency plugin.
+The MavenRuntime object allows you to set furhter parameters using withCliOption.

 ### Command Line Test Execution